What's the latest coronavirus information for business owners?

-- Your business being closed by the government or a local authority.
+- Your business being closed by the government or local authority.

-- The Notifiable Disease is present at your premises or within a specified distance of your premises (refer to your individual policy wording for the specifics to your policy).
+- The Notifiable Disease is present at your premises or within a specified distance of your premises (refer to your individual policy wording for the specifics of your policy).

 Insurance policies, and particularly the Business Interruption section, will be in place to potentially provide cover for loss of income or profit (depending on your policy) should your business be closed.

 Proper hand hygiene is the best way to cut the risk of infection, so always wash your hands using hot water and liquid soap for 20 seconds or a 60% alcohol hand sanitiser.